-See our course schedule for this and other classes being offered in Project Management.
+See our course schedule for classes being offered in Project Management.

 Receive our course catalog and get our email newsletter by signing up today.
 We will never sell or share your information with third parties and you can opt-out at any time.

 Our courses can be tailored to your organization's needs and delivered at your site or ours.
-Contact us today to discuss customized training for your team.
+One of our popular basic project management courses is outlined below.
+Contact us today to discuss customized training for your team!